OpenC3/docs.openc3.com/_docs_v5/6_meta/contributing.md

 title: Contributing
 ---

-So you've got an awesome idea to throw into OpenC3.
+So you've got an awesome idea to throw into COSMOS.
 Great!
 This is the basic process:

 1. Fork the project on Github
 1. Create a feature branch